 To the middle-west of the downtown is China Town and to the middle-east there are an increasing number of Western and Asian style dining and bar establishments.
 There are very few serviced apartments available in this area, and the apartments that do exist tend to be local style housing that is smaller.
 The Sule Shangri La Hotel is the shining international landmark in the center of downtown across the road from the well-known Sakura Tower.

 Is the township on the very west of the down-town.
-While traditionally quite an industrial area, there are increasing housing options on this side of town, and they provide very good access to the downtown area.
+While traditionally quite an industrial area, there are increasing condominium and housing options on this side of town, and they provide very good access to the downtown area.
 In fact, the roads through Ahlone are often used as a bypass through to the city when Pyay and Kabar Aye Pagoda roads are busy.
 The Indonesian school and the Japanese school are also here, so it is a popular location for those nationalities, and there are also many embassies such as the Chinese, Pakistan, Sri Lanka, Malaysia and Laos Embassies that are located closeby, but just into neighboring Dagon Township.

 This is a very large township that stretches from the Park Royal Hotel and up to Myanmar’s most prized Shwe Dagon Pagoda, People’s Park / People’s Square backing on to Ahlone Township.
 The most popular area within Dagon is the Yaw Ming Gyi Quarter including the roads of Nawaday and Bo YarNyunt, which is a great place for apartment living, due to the lively streets and many restaurants.